3scale-labs/3scale_ws_api_for_nodejs/README.md

 Includes a configurable API dashboard and developer portal CMS.
 More product stuff at http://www.3scale.net/, support information at http://support.3scale.net/.

+## WARNING: This plugin is work-in-progress and is currently unsupported!

 #### Requirements

 * libxml2 library